Ayodele-Oyeyemi/currency-converter/README.md

 and looks up exchange rates, using the free [Frankfurter](https://www.frankfurter.app/) API (rates published by the European Central Bank).

-No API key, no signup, no third-party libraries required.

 ## Features

 - ✅ Convert an amount from one currency to another